KULC Academic Accommodation for New Parents

 - If a program decides to approve a student's request the form, bearing the student's and DGS's signatures, and the accommodation plan must be submitted to the appropriate school or College for tracking.
 The plan will outline the specific accommodations being provided for the student, as well as the academic program's expectations for the student (if any).
 It must clearly state the dates (up to six (6) consecutive weeks) for which the accommodation is being granted.

 - If a program determines that a leave of absence is more appropriate, but the student continues to prefer an academic accommodation, the student's request and the department's rationale for encouraging a leave of absence must be submitted in writing to the appropriate school or College and to the Office of Graduate Studies for review.
-The Dean of the student's school or College, in consultation with the Dean of Graduate Studies, will have final decision-making authority.
+The Dean of the student's school or College, in consultation with the Vice Provost of Graduate Studies, will have final decision-making authority.
 KU prohibits retaliation of any kind against graduate students who request or receive an academic accommodation for new parenthood.

 Accommodation periods must begin within one (1) calendar year of a new child's arrival.